Types of Chickadees in the United States! (5 species)

 #3.
 Mountain Chickadee

-As the name suggests, if you want to find Mountain Chickadees in the United States, you need to head to the mountains!
+As the name suggests, if you want to find Mountain Chickadees in the United States, you will need to head to the mountains!
 Look for small birds with black heads and a distinctive white eyebrow, which makes them fairly easy to identify.

 Mountain Chickadee Range Map